 As a corporate group supporting offices, housing, and other infrastructure necessary for daily life, we recognize that it is our duty to fulfill our social responsibilities at an even higher level.
 To accomplish this, we believe efforts should be made throughout the entire supply chain to promote sustainable procurement and thereby help resolve ESG issues.
 We have formulated Sustainable Procurement Standards summarizing basic guidelines in this area.
 We published these standards on our website in December 2018, and have notified our main business partners.
-In February 2022, as part of our human rights due diligence, we amended and added to the standards.
-As items to be complied with or actively promoted by both the Group and its suppliers, with basic guidelines on (1) Compliance with Laws and Regulations; (2) Respect for Human Rights in Business Activities; (3) Respect for Human Rights Related to Labor; (4) Safe and Healthy Working Environment; (5) Establishment of Business Ethics; (6) Ensuring Quality; (7) Consideration for the Environment; (8) Information Security; and (9) Crisis Management and Business Continuity Plan.
+In February 2022, as part of our human rights due diligence, we amended and added to the standards incorporating basic guidelines on the following items that should be complied with or actively promoted by both the Group and its suppliers: (1) Compliance with Laws and Regulations; (2) Respect for Human Rights in Business Activities; (3) Respect for Human Rights Related to Labor; (4) Safe and Healthy Working Environment; (5) Establishment of Business Ethics; (6) Ensuring Quality; (7) Consideration for the Environment; (8) Information Security; and (9) Crisis Management and Business Continuity Plan.
 To ensure sustainable procurement, we have included corrective measures and cooperation with monitoring and applying pressure to suppliers and contractors, by providing suppliers with cooperation requests alongside the standards.
-To ensure sustainable procurement, we have included corrective measures and cooperation with monitoring and applying pressure to suppliers and contractors, by providing suppliers with cooperation requests alongside the standards.
-We have also produced separate explanatory notes that go into more details on the standards so as to raise awareness internally and within the Group, as well as at suppliers, and we have once again notified key partners.
-The idea is to share these standards within the Group, build and operate an ordering and contract process in line with the nature of our business, and better inform and request the understanding of our business partners.
+We have also produced separate manuals that go into more details on the standards so as to raise awareness internally and within the Group, as well as at suppliers, and since October 2022 we have once again been notifying partners.
+The idea is to share these standards within the Group, build and operate an ordering and contract process in line with the nature of our business, and apply the same approach to our business partners.
 To realize a sustainable society, we are working to promote sustainable procurement throughout our supply chain.

-Mitsui Fudosan Group, Sustainable Procurement Standards
+Mitsui Fudosan Group Sustainable Procurement Standards